 Does your future vision include optometry school?
-Central students succeed on entrance exams and in securing acceptance into optometry schools with help from an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.
+Central students succeed on entrance exams and in securing acceptance into optometry schools with help from an on-campus pre-health adviser, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.

 Although entrance requirements vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for optometry school.
 Central’s pre-professional program prepares you to pursue optometry education in graduate school.
 With the help of your adviser, you will choose a major that best prepares you for further study.